HuaizhengZhang/AI-System-School/README.md

 ### *Path to system for AI* [[Whitepaper You Must Read]](http://www.sysml.cc/doc/sysml-whitepaper.pdf)

 A curated list of research in machine learning system.
 Link to the code if available is also present.
-I also summarize some papers if I think they are really interesting.
+I also summarize some papers if I think they are really interesting. *You are very welcome to pull request by using our template*

 ![AI system](https://github.com/HuaizhengZhang/Awesome-System-for-Machine-Learning/blob/master/imgs/AI_system.png)